Address

 Website: https://mes.gov.ge/

-The Ministry of Education, Science and Youth of Georgia is actively working to strengthen the role of vocational education in the country's economic development and to ensure it responds effectively to the evolving demands of the labor market.
+In 2025, the implementation of vocational education reforms continued.
+The geographical network of vocational education institutions expanded, and infrastructure development projects continued.
 To achieve this goal, funding for vocational education is increasing annually.
 Significant progress is being made in modernizing college infrastructure and providing up-to-date equipment that meets current industry standards.
 At the same time, the Ministry is focused on creating a sustainable, innovative and inclusive vocational education system.
 As a result of implemented interventions, public interest in vocational education has significantly increased in recent years.

 Significant work has been carried out to expand the geographical network of vocational education, and a number of colleges have started functioning in new locations.

-In 2025, amendments were approved in the Law on General Education and the Law on Vocational Education.
-According to the amendments, upon completion of an integrated vocational educational program (a secondary vocational educational program with integrated learning outcomes of the secondary level of general education), two documents will be issued: a document certifying secondary vocational education - diploma and a document certifying full general education.
+In 2025, amendments to the Law on General Education and the Law on Vocational Education were approved.
+According to the amendments, upon completion of an integrated vocational education program, two documents will be issued: a vocational education diploma and a certificate of full general education.

-Moreover, strengthening public schools to implement vocational training and retraining programs continued as well.
-As of today, 11 public schools in different regions of Georgia have gained the right to implement vocational training and retraining programs.
-The initiative will contribute to increasing access to vocational education for the rural population, including adults.
+Moreover, strengthening public schools to implement vocational training and retraining programs continued.
+As of today, 11 public schools across Georgia have been granted the right to implement vocational training and retraining programs.
+The initiative will help increase access to vocational education for rural adults.

-The process of revision and development of new qualifications with the involvement of the private sector continued.
-As of today, up to 80 VET qualifications in various fields have already been developed.
-By the end of 2025, qualifications will be updated in all economic sectors.
+The process of revising and developing new qualifications with the involvement of the private sector continued.
+As of today, qualifications in all economic sectors have been revised, and up to 100 VET qualifications in various fields have been developed.

 Promoting private sector involvement in the vocational education system is one of the main directions of vocational education policy.

-In accordance with the Vocational Education Strategy 2024-2030, to support persons with disabilities and special educational needs, efforts have been ongoing to develop the regulation for inclusive vocational education.
+In accordance with the Vocational Education Strategy 2024-2030, efforts have been ongoing to develop regulations for inclusive vocational education to support persons with disabilities and special educational needs.

 2024

-In 2024, Vocational Education Strategy 2024-2030 was approved, which reflects local and international trends in the development of vocational education and aims to establish a sustainable, innovative and inclusive vocational education system.
+In 2024, the Vocational Education Strategy 2024-2030 was approved, reflecting local and international trends in vocational education development and aiming to establish a sustainable, innovative, and inclusive vocational education system.

 To promote the career and personal development of vocational students and potential students, the Strategy for Professional Orientation, Counseling and Career Guidance in Formal Education 2024-2030 was approved.

-In addition, new regulations for distance learning in vocational education were approved, which allowed vocational institutions, for the first time, to offer components of vocational programs to vet students and trainees remotely, and in some cases, to deliver entire vocational training or retraining programs fully online.
+In addition, new regulations for distance learning in vocational education were approved, allowing vocational institutions, for the first time, to offer components of vocational programs to vet students and trainees remotely and, in some cases, to deliver entire vocational training or retraining programs fully online.

 To promote the professional development of VET teachers, policy documents and legal acts regulating the TVET teacher profession were approved.